Your Guide to Home Solar Energy: DIY and Professional

 Where Do I Start?

-Now that you are sure you are building a system for the right reasons, your next steps are:
+Now that you are sure you are building a system for the right reasons, check what government grants and incentives are available to reduce your costs.
+Then your next steps are:

 • Decide how big your system needs to be.